 Back up the

-.db folder, which contains the files needed to build the in-memory HyperSQL database, in case you need to restore HyperSQL:
+.db directory, which contains the files needed to build the in-memory HyperSQL database, in case you need to restore HyperSQL:

-m3.2xl (with 30 GB RAM to allow the 26 GB heap specified below) during the migration, which reduces the time required to ~10 minutes.
+m5.2xlarge (with 32 GB RAM to allow the 26 GB heap specified in the steps) during the migration, which reduces the time required to ~10 minutes.

 On the Looker host:cd looker ./looker stop vi looker